New doors open for Orlando Regional Medical Center because of Atrial Fibrillation Certification.

 - Atrial Fibrillation Community Outreach

-The Atrial Fibrillation Program at ORMC is part of the multidisciplinary team at the Orlando Health Heart Institute and the new approach to patient care that provides greater accessibility to clinical experts, and a more personalized, coordinated, and efficient cardiac care experience.
+The Atrial Fibrillation Program at ORMC is part of the multidisciplinary team at the Orlando Health Heart & Vascular Institute and the new approach to patient care that provides greater accessibility to clinical experts, and a more personalized, coordinated, and efficient cardiac care experience.
 The current certification will remain active until April 10, 2016.